utkarsh-yadav1231/Mini-Projects/Dictionary/README.md

 - If there is no exact match of the word within our dictionary, then get_close_matches module will be called and it will return the values which looks somewhat similar or close to our word(that was searched earlier).
 - If user finds the his word in the suggested list, then on entering press, the word meaning will be printed.

+> Trivia : The word impossible is not in my dictionary.
+You can search it.
+LOL !

 ## Screenshots